Nazino tragedy: Transportation

-According to the plan of Yagoda and Berman, the deportees would pass through transit camps at Tomsk, Omsk, and Achinsk.
-The largest camp was at Tomsk, which had to be rebuilt from scratch, starting in April to hold 15,000 deportees.
-25,000 deportees arrived in April even though the camp was not scheduled to be completed until 1 May.
+According to the plan proposed by Yagoda and Berman, the deportees would pass through transit camps at Tomsk, Omsk and Achinsk.
+The largest camp was at Tomsk that held 15,000 deportees.
+Over 25,000 deportees arrived in April even though the camp was not scheduled to be completed until 1 May.
 River transport to the final labor camps was closed until the start of May until ice on the Ob and Tom Rivers cleared.
-Most of the first arrivals were people without any papers on hads, alleged kulaks, other agricultural workers, and people from southern Russian cities.
+Most of the first arrivals were people without any papers on hand, alleged kulaks, other agricultural workers and people from southern Russian cities.
 The arrival of so many deportees panicked Tomsk authorities, who viewed them as "starving and contagious".

 A report by Vassily Arsenievich Velichko, the local Communist Party head in Narymsky District of the West Siberian Krai, gave twenty-two examples of people who had been deported:

 A rail convoy holding "underclass" deportees left Moscow on 30 April, and a similar convoy left Leningrad on 29 April, with both arriving on 10 May.
 The daily food ration during the trip was 300 g of bread per person.
-Criminal groups among the deportees beat the other deportees and stole their food and clothing.
+Criminal groups among the deportees beat the non-criminals and stole their food and clothing.
 The authorities in Tomsk were unfamiliar with urban deportees and expected trouble from them, so decided to send them to the most isolated work sites.
 Two nights after their arrival in Tomsk, a disturbance broke out as they demanded drinking water, but the riot was put down by mounted troops.

-Many of the urban deportees were later sent to Nazino Island (остров Назино), a river island on the Ob River located 800 km north of Tomsk, in a particularly empty part of Western Siberia inhabited by only a small number of indigenous Ostyak people.
-Four river barges, which were designed to haul timber, were filled with about 5,000 deportees on 14 May 1933.
-About a third of the deportees were criminals who were sent in order to "decongest the prisons".
+Many of the urban deportees were later sent to Nazino Island (остров Назино), a swampy river island on the Ob River located 800 km north of Tomsk, in a particularly empty part of Western Siberia inhabited by only a small number of indigenous Ostyak people.
+Four river barges, which were designed to haul timber, were filled with about 5,000 deportees on 14 May.
+About a third of the deportees were criminals who had been sent in order to "decongest the prisons".
 About half were so-called lumpenproletarians from Moscow and Leningrad.
 The authorities who were to be in charge of the labor camps were first informed that they would be sent on 5 May.
 These authorities had never worked with urban deportees and had no resources or supplies to support them.
 The deportees were kept below decks on the barges and apparently fed a daily ration of 200 g of bread per person.
-Twenty tons of flour – about 4 kg per person – were also transported, but the barges contained no other food, cooking utensils, or tools.
-All supervisory personnel, two commanders, and fifty guards were newly recruited and had no shoes or uniforms.
+Twenty tons of flour – about 4 kg per person – were also transported, but the barges contained no other food, cooking utensils or tools.
+All supervisory personnel, two commanders and fifty guards were newly recruited and had no shoes or uniforms.